Are you ready to buy your first home?

 Soon you may find that those little things start turning into bigger deals and you realize that you’re ready to live somewhere you can call your own.

 Not to the mention that rent prices have gone up AND financial experts predict that mortgages rates will likely continue to fluctuate.
 If you’re contemplating on buying your first home, now is a great time to start your journey.
 Read on to learn how to prepare yourself for the first-time homebuying process.

 First Time Home Ownership: Where do you begin?

-In hand with the financial aspect goes the emotional aspect.
-Do you have the emotional stamina it takes to deal with emergency home repairs, home maintenance, insurance costs, city assessments, etc?
+Along with the financial aspect goes the emotional aspect.
+Do you have the emotional stamina it takes to deal with emergency home repairs, home maintenance, insurance costs, city assessments, etc.?
 Murphy’s Law has no bounds when it comes to homeownership, so be prepared!

 Check your credit report for free at annualcreditreport.com.
 Be sure there are no delinquencies you’re unaware of.
 Get those taken care of as soon as possible before you apply for pre-qualification.

 Also, find out what your credit score is.
 Get your true credit score from myfico.com.
 You’ll pay around $20 but it’s the most accurate way to know your score.

 DO YOU HAVE A DOWN PAYMENT?